Qubit-MU/Qiskit-Fall-Fest-2024/readme.md

 - **T. Jugal Kishore Reddy**

 For any queries related to the event, feel free to reach out to any of the team members listed above.

-## Attendees for the Workshop

-The workshop witnessed the participation of **around 200 students**, ranging from **1st-year undergraduates to PhD-level students**, showcasing a diverse and enthusiastic crowd eager to explore the world of quantum computing.

-Stay tuned for more updates and details about the sessions!
-Feel free to explore and contribute to the repository as we prepare for this exciting event.